 A local mom wrote this window safety book for children after her son fell from a window.
 To support the Campaign to Stop Window Falls and order a book through Authorhouse, click here.

-In the U.S., about 3,300 children under the age of 6 fall from windows every year with 70% falling from second or third story windows.
+Window falls account for approximately 8 deaths and 3,300 injuries among children ages 5 and under annually, according to the United States Consumer Product Safety Commission.
 In Oregon, about 50 children ages 0-5 fell from windows annually.
 Since the Campaign to Stop Window Falls was launched, the numbers have decreased.
 The majority of window falls occur between the months of May and September, typically during warmer weather when windows are open for cooling and ventilation.

 When opening windows – Stop and Lock at 4 inches.